 .NET Client API leads to the reference for the StreamBase .NET Client library (provided on Windows systems only).

-Python Client API leads to the reference for the StreamBase Python Client library in Pydoc format (provided on Windows and Linux systems only).
+Python Client API leads to the reference for the StreamBase Python Client library in Pydoc format (provided on Linux systems only).

 Classes and elements of classes listed in the Javadoc, Doxygen, Pydoc, and .NET documentation comprise the complete set of publicly-accessible APIs.
 Elements in classes that do not appear in the documentation are for internal use only, and are not supported for use in customer code.